 - The number of repetitions necessary for a dog breed to learn a brand new command.
 Coren believed that a fewer number of repetitions needed means a smarter dog breed.

 - The success rate that a dog breed will obey a known command on the first attempt.
 Coren believed that a higher success rate meant a more obedient and intelligent dog.

-Though Coren received a huge number of responses from the obedience judges, not all dog breeds made the cut for his final intelligence rankings.
-Only dog breeds with at least 100 assessments qualified to be included in the list.
+Though Coren received a huge number of responses from the obedience judges, not all breeds made the cut for his final intelligence rankings.
+Rather only dog breeds with at least 100 assessments qualified to be included in the list.
 So rarer breeds didn’t qualify.

 How the Boxer Performed

-The Boxer scored in the “average intelligence” category, towards the bottom of the group.
-This may not seem that great, but you’d be surprised to see what other popular dog breeds are in the same intelligence class.
+The Boxer scored in the “average intelligence” class, towards the bottom of the group.
+And although this may not seem all-that great, you’d be surprised to see what other popular dog breeds are in the same dog intelligence class.

 But what does being average actually mean for the Boxer?
 Being in the average intelligence class means that Boxers were able to learn a new command with 25 to 40 repetitions.
 You’d be able to teach a Boxer a new command in an hour or so, depending on the complexity of the command.

-On the other hand, Boxers were able to obey a known command on the first try with a 50% or better success rate.
+On the other hand, Boxers could able to obey a known command on the first try with a 50% or better success rate.
 Of course, there are reasons why Boxers could have scored so low in this department.
-But with the right motivators, you may be experience a much higher success rate.
+But with the right motivators, you may be able to experience a much higher success rate.

 Boxers vs. The “Smartest” Dogs

 Boxers may not be the most obedient dogs in the world, nor are they fastest learners during obedience training.
 But how do they compare to the world’s most intelligent dog breeds?